D33pBlue/Global-Computing-langs/README.md

 # Global-Computing-langs
-Exercises for "Linguaggi per il Global Computing" course
+Exercises for "Global Computing languages" course

+- Channels in Erlang
+- Actor system in Go-lang
 - Some tutorials for Go-lang
 - Dining Philosophers
 - Producers and Consumers